vadimcro/VKRiez-Edge/README.md

 ## Usage

+1. Load your reference/guidance image (using a Load Image node).
-Connect one of the nodes between Load Image node that contains your reference or guidance image and Apply ControlNet node.
+2. Insert the VKriez Edge node (Enhanced or Hybrid MTEED) between your image and the ControlNet node.
-The nodes serve as preprocessors for Canny / MistoLine ControlNet Models for contour extraction and guidance.
-Additionally you can stick a Preview Bridge node between these two in order to see the results of line extraction.
+3. Optionally insert a Preview node to visualize the extracted edges.
+4. Configure parameters (e.g., bilateral filter diameter, Canny thresholds, edge linking gap) in the node’s UI to suit your image and goals.
+5. Use GPU Acceleration if desired, by enabling the Use GPU Acceleration toggle (requires a working CUDA environment)

 ## Features

 ### VKriez Enhanced Edge Preprocessor

-- Advanced edge detection with clean, continuous lines
+- GPU-Accelerated Bilateral Filtering (optional) for faster noise reduction
-- Sophisticated edge linking to connect broken edges
+- Local Bounding-Box Edge Linking to connect broken edges efficiently
-- Noise reduction and small component filtering
-- Highly customizable parameters for fine-tuning results
+- Sophisticated small-component filtering for cleaner line maps
+- Edge consistency enhancement (skeletonization/thinning) for uniform lines
+- Adaptive region processing for foreground/background segmentation based on saliency

 ### VKriez Hybrid MTEED Edge Preprocessor